Carrie (1976 film): 2013 remake

 In 2011, Metro-Goldwyn-Mayer and Screen Gems acquired the novel rights to adapt Carrie to film once more.
 Playwright Roberto Aguirre-Sacasa wrote the script as "a more faithful adaptation" of King's novel but shared a screenplay credit with the 1976 film's writer Lawrence D. Cohen.
 Aguirre-Sacasa had previously adapted King's epic novel The Stand into comic-book form in 2008.

-The role of Carrie was played by 16-year-old actress Chloë Grace Moretz.
+The role of Carrie was played by 15-year-old actress Chloë Grace Moretz.
 Julianne Moore starred as Carrie's mother Margaret White, and Gabriella Wilde as Sue Snell.
 Alex Russell and Ansel Elgort played Billy Nolan and Tommy Ross respectively.
 Portia Doubleday was given the role of Chris Hargensen, and Judy Greer was cast as Miss Rita Desjardin.
 Kimberly Peirce, known for her work on Boys Don't Cry, directed the new adaptation.
 It was released on October 18, 2013, and received mixed reviews.

+Television miniseries

+In 2024, Mike Flanagan was announced to be helming a television adaptation of the novel with Amazon MGM Studios.
+Summer H. Howell was cast as Carrie.
+The novel's author, Stephen King was served as executive producer.
+The series is set to debut on Amazon Prime Video on October 7, 2026.

 Stage productions

 A 1988 Broadway musical of the same name, based on King's novel and starring Betty Buckley, Linzi Hateley, and Darlene Love, closed after only sixteen previews and five performances.
 The musical is framed as Sue Snell's reliving of the events leading up to Carrie's attack on her classmates at prom, through the device of an interrogation by interviewers who are trying to uncover the details of the massacre.
 An English pop opera filtered through Greek tragedy, the show was so notorious that it provided the title to Ken Mandelbaum's survey of theatrical disasters Not Since Carrie: Forty Years of Broadway Musical Flops.

 Early in the twenty-first century, playwright Erik Jackson attempted to secure the rights to stage another production of Carrie the musical, but his request was rejected.
 Jackson eventually earned the consent of King to mount a new, officially sanctioned, non-musical production of Carrie, which debuted Off-Broadway in 2006 with drag queen Sherry Vine in the lead role.
 Similarly, many other unofficial spoofs have been staged over the years, usually with a gym teacher named Miss Collins (as opposed to the novel's Miss Desjardin and the musical's Miss Lynn Gardner), most notably the "parodage" Scarrie the Musical, which hit the Illinois stage in 1998 and was revived in 2005; Dad's Garage Theatre's 2002 production of Carrie White the Musical; and the 2007 New Orleans production of Carrie's Facts of Life, which was a hybrid of Carrie and the sitcom The Facts of Life.
-A high school production of the musical is the focus of "Chapter Thirty-One: A Night to Remember" episode of season two of Riverdale.
+A high school production of the musical is the focus of "Chapter Thirty-One: A Night to Remember" season two episode of Riverdale.